Cloud Migration Step-by-Step: A Practical 2025–2026 Guide

 Diagram-style illustration of a cloud migration: discovery, landing zone, migration waves, and optimization

-Cloud migration is often described as “move servers to AWS/Azure/GCP”.
-In reality, successful migration is a program: you standardize security and networking, map dependencies, choose the right strategy per application, migrate in waves, then optimize cost and reliability after go-live.
+Cloud migration is often oversimplified as “move servers to AWS/Azure/GCP”.
+In practice, successful migration is a program: you standardize identity and networking, enforce security defaults, map dependencies, migrate in waves with rehearsed cutovers, and then operate with clear ownership, monitoring, and cost controls.

 1. What Cloud Migration Is (And What It Is Not)

-Cloud migration is the process of moving applications, data, and supporting infrastructure from on-premises (or another environment) into a cloud platform.
-Depending on your strategy, you might:
+Cloud migration is the process of moving applications, data, and supporting services from on-premises (or another hosting environment) into a cloud platform.
+Importantly, migration is a spectrum:

 2. When You Should Migrate (And When You Shouldn’t)